LyzrCore/lyzr-automata/README.md

     input_type=InputType.TEXT,
     model=open_ai_model_image,
     log_output=True,
-    instructions="Use the research material provided and create a linkedin post image.", ) linkedin_upload_task = Task(
+    instructions="Use the research material provided and create a linkedin post image that would be suitable for posting", ) linkedin_upload_task = Task(
     name="upload post to linkedin",
     model=open_ai_model_text,
     tool=linkedin_post_tool,
-    instructions="upload this post",
+    instructions="Post on Linkedin",
     input_tasks=[linkedin_content_writing_task, image_creation_task],
 )

 # Currently we support only sync linear pipeline
 # Use LinearSyncPipeline class to run linear pipelines
-# Async DAG workflow is in our feature pipeline for next versions
+# Async DAG workflow & Human-in-Loop review are on our feature pipeline for the next versions

 def main():
     LinearSyncPipeline(